-Depending upon your baby's progress and/or care plan, you may request or require an ad hoc in-person appointment at the NCC.
+Depending upon your baby's progress and/or care plan, you may request or require an inperson appointment at the NCC.
 This will be discussed as part of your daily telehealth check or can be arranged directly with the HITH Nurse.
 When you attend the NCC, please bring your baby's My Health Record or Blue Book.